oresat/oresat-software-docs/docs/primers/can.rst

 Virtual CAN Bus
 ---------------

 Linux support make a vcan (Virtual CAN) bus.
-A vcan bus can be super usefuly for developement.
+A vcan bus can be super useful for development.

 To make a vcan bus on Linux: